Page images

 Unask'd, what good thou knowest grant

-What ill, tho ask'd, deny.
+What ill, tho' ask'd, deny.

-SECTION XVI.
+SECTION XVI..

-The happy choice.
-1. BESET with snares on er'ry hand,
+1. BESET with snares on ev'ry hand,

-In life's uncertain path I stand :
+In life's uncertain path I stand:

-Father Divine ! diffuse thy light,
+Father Divine! diffuse thy light,

-To guide my doubtful footsteps right.
 2. Engage this frail, and wav'ring heart,

 Wisely to choose the better part